|

 In

-May 1993, the Report of the Committee on the Future of
+May 1993, the Report of the Committee on the Future of Columbia

-college in any major university in America by the year 2000.”
+any major university in America by the year 2000.”

 The

 year 2000 is here.
-The fact is that we are on the threshold
+The fact is that we are on the threshold of

-and in many ways, second to none.
-Our students are the smartest...
+in many ways, second to none.
+Our students are the smartest... and

-and in typical Columbia fashion, the most opinionated in the
+in typical Columbia fashion, the most opinionated in the

 country.